-F-80-80-2 Additional Procedures.
+F-80-80-2 Additional Procedures

 F-80-80-2a.
 Periodic Monitoring.
-The Responsible Official will conduct periodic reviews of compliance with the foregoing procedures to determine whether any violations have occurred so that such violations can be remedied through the "remedial action" regulations (Treas.
-Reg.
-Section 1.141-12) or the Voluntary Closing Agreement Program (VCAP) described in IRS Notice 2008-31 (or successor guidance).
+The Responsible Official will conduct periodic reviews of compliance with the foregoing procedures to determine whether any violations have occurred so that such violations can be remedied through the "remedial action" regulations (Treasury Regulations Section 1.141-12) or the Voluntary Closing Agreement Program (VCAP) described in IRS Notice 2008-31 (or successor guidance).
 If any changes to the terms or provisions of any Obligations are contemplated, the Responsible Official will consult with Bond Counsel, because such modifications could jeopardize the tax-exempt status of interest on the Obligations after they are modified.

 F-80-80-2b.
 Use of Facilities.
 The Responsible Official will maintain records identifying any Private Use of the facilities or portion of facilities that are financed or refinanced with proceeds of Capital Obligations.
 Such records may be kept in any combination of paper or electronic form.
-In the event the use of the proceeds of Capital Obligations of the facilities financed or refinanced with the proceeds of Capital Obligations differs from the representations or factual statements in the Tax Certificate, the Responsible Official will promptly contact and consult with Bond Counsel to ensure that there is no adverse effect on the tax-exempt status of the Capital Obligations (Treas.
+In the event the use of the proceeds of Capital Obligations of the facilities financed or refinanced with the proceeds of Capital Obligations differs from the representations or factual statements in the Tax Certificate, the Responsible Official will promptly contact and consult with Bond Counsel to ensure that there is no adverse effect on the tax-exempt status of the Capital Obligations and, where appropriate, will remedy any violations through the "remedial action" regulations (Treas.
 Reg.
 Section 1.141-12), the Voluntary Closing Agreement Program (VCAP) described in IRS Notice 2008-31 (or successor guidance), or as otherwise prescribed by Bond Counsel.